spicata/spicata99/for-the-wake-and-skeleton-dance.md

     - Dostoyevsky will probably bring some more significance to this idea.
     - For a little bit of context, it is claimed that Dostoyevsky wrote mainly about spiritual, political, and economic **struggles and turmoils**, particularly in 19th-century Russia.
 Do with that information what you will.

+> Just like children, all different coloured lollies taste the same.